hyperglyph/hyperglyph/spec/glyph_spec.rst

 	1970-1-1	d1970-01-01T00:00:00.000Z;

-encoders MUST use UTC timezone of 'Z'.

-decoders SHOULD only support UTC timestamps.
+encoders MUST use UTC timezone of 'Z'.  decoders MUST only support UTC timestamps, but MAY support other offsets.

 timedelta
 ---------